CodethinkLabs/immut/README.md

 Once you have an image, cd into the immut/cloud-init-iso directory and run the script.
 This will create an iso that will run the docker containers.

-Now, create a virtual machine, using the image you created with packer for the hard disk file.
+Now, create a virtual machine.
+If using the qemu build, do things the usual way and use the image you created with packer for the hard disk file.
+If using the VirtualBox build, you should instead import the ovf file to create the
+VM:

+In VirtualBox:

+  * file > import appliance
+  * select the .ovf from the immut/packer/output-virtualbox directory
+  * click 'import'

+That should create a VM.

 Attach the iso to the optical drive (and make sure it's not treated as a live CD).

 Add a VirtualBox host-only network to your VM: